alexconst/alexconst.github.io/_drafts/ansible.md

-# Example 3: load balancer
+# Example 3: HAProxy load balancer

 In this example we deploy 2 nginx webservers and 1 HAProxy reverse proxy for load balancing.